No Products in the Cart

 How long are units designed to last?

-We will have 10 units per year, each designed to be 4-5 weeks.
-They will be released every month (see the schedule of what units are coming here).
-Each unit will have 20 lessons and can be done as a 4-day school week (lasting 5 weeks) or a 5-day school week (lasting 4 weeks) to offer flexibility.
+Each unit is designed to be 4-5 weeks.
+Our main units and most of our mini units include 20 lessons and can be done as a 4-day school week (lasting 5 weeks) or a 5-day school week (lasting 4 weeks) to offer flexibility.
 You're in control!
 Set a schedule that works best for your family and your pace will dictate how quickly you complete any given unit.

 How long will the lessons take?

 It depends on the age of your kids as the notebooks get progressively more detailed.
 Pre-reader will be about 10 minutes a day, I recommend having them color while they listen to you read.
 The Early Reader will be about 30-40 minutes, the Early Elementary about an hour, and the Upper Elementary 1 1/2 hours or so.
 The Middle School will be 2-2 1/2 hours and the High School could be 2-3 hours depending on the day.
 The reading can take anywhere from 15-30 minutes depending on if you discuss throughout, look up things, etc.